 What is a Charcuterie Board?

-In case you’re new to them, a charcuterie (pronounced: shahr-ku-tuh-ree) board is typically a display of cured or smoked meats paired with different things like cheeses, fruit, olives and nuts to accompany them on a wooden board.
+In case you’re new to them, a charcuterie (a french word pronounced: shahr-ku-tuh-ree) board is typically a display of cured or smoked meats paired with different things like cheeses, fruit, olives, nuts, cracker and bread to accompany them on a wooden board.

 Vegan Charcuterie Board Ingredients